totalconnect integration provides connectivity with Resideo Total Connect 2.0-enabled alarm systems.

 Give the user access to your Location, along with a user code, usually a 4 digit number.

-Adding Total Connect to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Total Connect integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually:

 Auto Bypass Low Battery: if enabled, TotalConnect zones will immediately be bypassed when they report low battery.
 This option helps because zones tend to report low battery in the middle of the night.
 The downside of this option is that when the alarm system is armed, the bypassed zone will not be monitored.

 automation: - alias: "Alarm: Disarmed Daytime" trigger: platform: state entity_id: alarm_control_panel.total_connect to: "disarmed" condition: condition: sun before: sunset action: service: scene.turn_on target: entity_id: scene.OnDisarmedDaytime - alias: "Alarm: Armed Away" trigger: platform: state entity_id: alarm_control_panel.total_connect to: "armed_away" action: service: scene.turn_on target: entity_id: scene.OnArmedAway - alias: "Alarm: Arm Home Instant at Sunset" trigger: platform: sun event: sunset offset: '0' action: service: totalconnect.arm_home_instant target: entity_id: alarm_control_panel.total_connect

 If you have issues running this integration, you may require

 libxmlsec1-dev packages.
 To install these on Raspbian, run the command: